What mountains are in the Patagonia logo?

 What is a good jacket to buy for hiking the Patagonia mountains?

-I have a Mountain Hardware Exposure II jacket (last made 2011) I used down there.
+I have a Mountain Hardware Exposure II jacket (last made in 2011) that I used down there.

-It was a life send.
-Mountain hardware has a new jacket called Exposure 2 that doesn’t quite provide the same amount of coverage.
+It was a lifesaver.
+Mountain Hardware has a new jacket called Exposure 2 that doesn’t quite provide the same amount of coverage.
 Your butt will get wet.

-You can see if you can grab a used one from eBay/Amazon.
+You can see if you can grab a used one from eBay or Amazon.

-Weather can be brutal and variable so you need foul weather gear plus fair weather gear.
+Weather can be brutal and variable, so you need both foul weather gear and fair weather gear.

-You need a robust waterproof-breathable shell and pants and depending on the season and temp some decent fleece layers and/or light down layer.
+You need a robust waterproof-breathable shell and pants, and depending on the season and temperature, some decent fleece layers and/or a light down layer.
 Mitts and headwear too.
 Good boots with weather protection.
 Baselayers.

-You need to be planning your gear carefully because a jacket is just a start.
+You need to plan your gear carefully because a jacket is just the start.

 How do Patagonia jackets compare to North Face jackets?